 - When coughing, sneezing, or laughing, support your abdominal muscles by drawing them in.
 Or use a pillow or your hands to apply light pressure.

 - It’s important to exercise, but gradually build up your activities.
 Accept help when it’s offered.
 Don’t lift anything heavier than your baby for 6-8 weeks.

 - Start pelvic floor exercises after a week and continue them for several weeks postpartum.

 - Keep your perineal area clean and avoid sitting for long periods.

 - Gently begin exercising the pelvic floor as soon as you can.

 - Make sure you are passing urine often and drink plenty of water.

 - Be sure not to eat constipating foods and try not to strain when having a bowel movement.
 If you’ve been prescribed laxatives, take them as necessary.

 - Start exercising gradually with walking.
-Only return to high impact exercise when you’re able to hold a pelvic floor contraction for more than 10 seconds.
+Only return to high-impact exercise when you’re able to hold a pelvic floor contraction for more than 10 seconds.

 You aren’t alone if you feel like your healing hasn’t been a quick process.
-The research team hopes that the study will encourage doctors to apply more specialized care to postpartum mothers, instead of a one-size-fits-all approach to recovery.
-While my postpartum recovery process has been difficult at times, the reward for giving birth has been more than worthwhile.
-Instead of a medal around my neck, I now have two little girls who climb on me and remind me what the true prize in life really is: my family.
+The research team hopes that the study will encourage doctors to apply more specialized care to postpartum mothers instead of a one-size-fits-all approach to recovery.
+While my postpartum recovery process has been challenging at times, the reward for giving birth has been more than worthwhile.
+Instead of a medal around my neck, I now have two little girls who climb on me and remind me what the true prize in life is: my family.